-Sherbrooke SmartCentre is a 205,000 square foot shopping centre that is situated on approximately 28.40 acres at the northeast corner of Highway 10 and Highway 410 in Sherbrooke, Quebec.
+Sherbrooke SmartCentre is a 211,000 square foot shopping centre that is situated on approximately 28.40 acres at the northeast corner of Highway 10 and Highway 410 in Sherbrooke, Quebec.
 The centre is anchored by a 134,000 square foot Wal-Mart store and a 30,000 square foot The Brick.
 A 95,000 square foot Home Depot and a 75,000 square foot Canadian Tire store also shadow-anchor the site.
-Other major tenants include Best Buy and Mark's

-Work Wearhouse.
-The site has 5,000 square feet of developable area remaining can accommodate a 65,000 square foot expansion of the Wal-Mart store.
+Other major tenants include Best Buy, Mark's Work Wearhouse and TD Canada Trust.
+The site can accommodate a 65,000 square foot expansion of the Wal-Mart store.